Three formulas for CSM classes of open quiver loci: Streamlined formulas for quiver polynomials

+The second equality follows from the axiomatic definition of equivariant cohomology, see for instance \cite[Sec.
+1.3]{KZJ07}.
+The third equality uses the fact that $X_\circ^{w_0\mathbf{w}_0}$ and $X_{z(\mathbf{r})}$ are always transverse. \end{proof} We next translate Theorem \ref{thm:newratio} to the following pipe dream formula, which independently follows from the $K$-theoretic statement \cite[Corollary 5.1]{B04} (see also \cite[Corollary 2.2]{BR04}).
+Theorem \ref{thm:newpd} sums over a smaller set of pipe dreams than Theorem \ref{thm:oldpd}. \begin{definition} Given a permutation $v \in S_d$, let $\mathcal{RP}^*(v)$ denote the set of reduced pipe dreams for $v$ that have no crosses on or below the \textbf{block} antidiagonal.
+(In particular, $\mathcal{RP}^*(v) \subseteq \mathcal{RP}(v)$.) \end{definition} \begin{theorem}[Streamlined pipe dream formula] The quiver polynomial $[\Omega_{\mathbf{r}}]$ associated to a rank array $\mathbf{r}$ is the sum

+\end{theorem} \begin{example} Consider the quiver and rank array from Example \ref{ex:oldpd}.
+We computed using 21 reduced pipe dreams that the associated quiver polynomial is

-using Theorem \ref{thm:newpd}, where we have ignored the weights of the seven cross tiles above the block superantidiagonal.
-This example also appears in \cite{kms06}, where the pipe dream formula sums over all 21 pipe dreams in $\mathcal{RP}(z(\mathbf{r}))$ to arrive at the same answer. \end{example}
+The pipe dreams associated to the terms that cancel are exactly those with crosses on the block antidiagonal: the new formula sums over only 9 reduced pipe dreams to arrive at the same polynomial,